Solving constrained quadratic binary problems via quantum adiabatic evolution: Discussion

 \section{Discussion}

-In this section we consider the specifics of the D-Wave systems as a physical invention of a UBQP oracle.
+In this section we consider the specifics of the D-Wave devices as a physical manifestation of a UBQP oracle.
 We imagine any implementation of quantum adiabatic computing would have similar limitations, so we expect our algorithms to be beneficial in overcoming them.

 Quantum adiabatic devices have not thus far allowed for fully connected systems of quantum bits.
 Due to this sparsity in the manufactured chips, the use of such quantum computers requires solving a \emph{minor-embedding} problem, described in the following section, prior to programming the chip according to appropriate couplings and local fields \cite{AidanRoy2014}.